-> Former US Deputy Attorney General Paul McNulty has stated, “If you think compliance is expensive, try non-compliance.”
-In any industry, non-compliance can lead to fines, product failures, and lawsuits—not to mention the cost of lost reputation, customers, and business.
+Former US Deputy Attorney General Paul McNulty has stated, “If you think compliance is expensive, try non-compliance.”
+In any industry, non-compliance can lead to fines, product failures, recalls and lawsuits—not to mention the cost of lost reputation, customers, and business.

 For teams working in regulated industries, maintaining compliance is especially important as there are often unique safety and regulatory issues at hand.
-In industries such as automotive, aerospace, and medical devices, one product that fails to meet regulatory or legal standards could potentially lead to the kind of product failure that results in loss of property or human life.
+In industries such as automotive, aerospace, and medical devices, a product that fails to meet regulatory or legal standards could potentially lead to the kind of product failure that results in loss of property or human life.

 Studies by the Ponemon Institute reveal that non-compliance can cost as much as 2.65 times what compliance costs.
 What’s more, the institute found that non-compliance costs increased by 45% between 2011 and 2017.